Holllyyyy/tribute-page/README.md

 ## My process

-I started with writing basic HTML where I just added picture and text about this rock band..
+I started with writing basic HTML where I just added picture and text about this rock band.
 After it I moved on my style.
 I make css folder, and wrote basic css.
 I started with this:
-In html i put some lists and texts, because its llonger text.
+In html i put some lists and texts, because its longer text.

 ```css
 * {